codurance/site/_posts/2015-08-17-increasing-complexity-one-entity-at-a-time.md

 ### Fixing the problem (2nd solution)

 After the fix above, I was reasonably happy since I was able to localise changes when entities relationships changed.
 But there was a bit more to it.
 On the positive side, they allowed me to make a single call from a page that needed a combination of data.
-On the negative side, performance was not a real concern for me and I didn’t want this extra objects with weird names hanging around.
+On the negative side, performance was not a real concern for me and I didn’t want these extra objects with weird names hanging around.
 I still had to write code to populate them and convert them to JSON.

 I then decided to make multiple calls from my pages.
 If a page needed a company, a list of contacts and a list of engagements related to that company, I would make three calls from the page.
 This decision made all the  “read” objects go away and still kept my code very simple.